 The Holi Pournima festival is celebrated at Sai Niwas every year.
 In 2017, a Shatabdi Mahotsav was celebrated as well to commemorate the centenary of Shree Sainath’s arrival at Sai Niwas, in form of a portrait.
 Many spiritual events were organized on the occasion.
 The Sadguru Navaratra is said to be celebrated at a place, which has experienced the presence of two forms of the Sadguru.
 The Navaratra(a celebration of nine days) is celebrated in the month of Ashwin, from Ashwin Pratipada to Dussera.
 The Sadguru Navaratra is thus, celebrated at Sai Niwas under the guidance of Sadguru Shree Aniruddha since 1997.
 Also, an aarti is performed at Sai Niwas every evening at 7 pm, which is followed by the recitation of one of the following stotras, Hari Path, Shiv Path, Aniruddha Path or Ganapati Atharvashirsha.

 Sai Niwas address and timings for Darshan:-

-Sai Nivas is located in Mumbai at a distance of 10 minutes from Bandra station.
+Sai Niwas is located in Bandra, Mumbai and is a 10-minute walk from Bandra Railway Station.